Apprenticeship Standards Sports Coach (L4)

 Sport coaches aim to provide meaningful and high-quality learning, development, and performance experiences.
 They support the achievement of medals in talent, national and international competition, enrich performance in local competitions, increase participation, raise educational standards, enhance wellbeing and drive social change.
 Sport coaches can influence national wellness to reduce burden on the National Health Service.

-This standard aligns with the following professional recognition: The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) for 4
+This standard aligns with the following professional recognition: The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) for Coach Membership.

 In order to meet the apprenticeship standard apprentices will be required to hold or achieve:

 - Minimum of Level 2 English and Level 2 maths

 Apprentices without Level 2 English and maths will need to achieve this level prior to taking the end-point assessment.

 For those with an education, health and care plan or a legacy statement, the apprenticeship’s English and maths minimum requirement is Entry Level 3.
 A British Sign Language (BSL) qualification is an alternative to the English qualification for those whose primary language is BSL.

 As an ESFA-approved Assessment Organisation, we provide a full range of assessment services, resources and support from our experienced EPA team to equip you and your learners with the diverse requirements of the apprenticeship standards.